8red10/ME_405_Term_Project/README.md

 #### Tolerances Issue
-Thirdly, the 3D printed base of the project had large tolerances when printed, causing the more precise modeling of the base to be ruined.
+Third, the 3D printed base of the project had large tolerances when printed, causing the more precise modeling of the base to be ruined.
 Specifically, the small holes modeled house the nuts were too small for them.
 The intended purpose of these holes were to house these nuts along where the screws used to hold down the top plate to the bottom frame